dgchrt/web-master-class/README.md

 That was fun, wasn't it?
 Maybe you noticed the parentheses there, they were added to tell the computer that `cat haystack.txt | grep 'needle'` is the expression you want to be evaluated by the following logical operators.
 You can also get rid of that new `haystack.txt` file with `rm` now.

-## Text Editor
+## Text editor

 Now that we know how to navigate directories and manage some files, let's have a look at how we can edit those files.
 There must be a more convenient way to write text to files than `echo` into files with an append redirection operator, right?

-While there are many popular text editors available, there's one in particular that is at the same time quite powerful and pretty much ubiquitous.
+While there are many popular Text editors available, there's one in particular that is at the same time quite powerful and pretty much ubiquitous.
 That's VI.
 If you ever log into a terminal, be it an IBM AS/400 from the 80s, or a modern GNU/Linux operating system you've just freshly installed, I'm quite sure VI will be there.
 And that's great.

 So let's get started with some VI basics: